Other Situations that may be Encountered

 - Seek medical attention immediately- preferably within two hours at the closest hospital ER or healthcare facility.

 - Please do not touch!
 Contact the appropriate facility or venue personnel for proper clean-up.

-Call 911 if you suspect an overdose, the sooner you call the better the chance of recovery.
-While you are waiting for first responders to arrive, follow SAVE ME protocol.
+Call 911 if you suspect an overdose.
+The sooner you call, the better the chance of recovery.
+While waiting for first responders to arrive, follow the SAVE ME protocol.